hellerve/blog/wip/Thoughts_on_Identity.md

 maybe it will remain idle thought.
 Maybe I will flesh them out at some point, or maybe I won’t.
 I’m content with either.

-What I cannot do, and will not attempt, is capturing the essence of identity as a concept.
+What I cannot do, and will not attempt, is capture the essence of identity as a concept.
 I’m not a philosopher, and even if I were, giving definitive answers is not something I am very good at.